kestra-io/docs/content/docs/15.how-to-guides/pushflows.md

 The process is simple: you can **build your flows** in a development namespace using all **productivity features of the Kestra UI** (_such as the built-in code editor, autocompletion, syntax validation, documentation, blueprint examples, live-updating topology view, output previews, replays, execution and revision history_) and then **push them to Git** after you have tested and validated them.

-The task allows you to easily push one or more flows from a given namespace (and optionally also child namespaces) to Git.
+The task allows you to easily push one or more flows from a given namespace (and optionally also child namespaces) to any Git-based Version Control System.

-Additionally, the `dryRun` property will help you see what files will be added, modified, or deleted based on the Git version without overwriting the files in Git yet.
+Additionally, the `dryRun` property will help you see what files will be added, modified, or deleted version without overwriting the files on Git yet.

-Let's look at a few common patterns to better understand how you can leverage the `PushFlows` task in your workflows.
+Let's look at a few common patterns of using the `PushFlows` task.

 ## Before you begin